dylanflesch/website/_posts/2020-05-15-music-genre-systems.markdown

 -Adjective modifiers like "heavy", "psychedelic", "deep"
 -Origin of term (systems often exclude terms seen as stricly from the label, marketing terms, or terms seen as primarily functioning as a radio format description more so than a genre per se)
 -Currency (does the system only include terms that are in active use today?)
+#### Strictly Genre terms vs. Genre Groupings interspersed within list of Genre terms?
+Think of genre groupings like "Roots Music", it's got overlap with marketing terms, but more than anything functions as a tool for inscribing a subset of artists from a subset of genres with additional cultural capital...
+Or "Electronic", it's too broad to really function as a meaningful genre term, so it's presence in these systems is usually just a way to group actual genres like house, techno, drum & bass, trance (and often to put them in lineage with music concrete, minimalism, etc...)
 #### Notable exclusions or inclusions
 ...
 #### Art-Folk-Popular